 Marks & Clerk has recently represented Meril group companies in two significant litigation matters before the Unified Patent Court (UPC), further cementing the firm's reputation as a leading player at the UPC.
-Earlier this month, two of the firm's UPC specialists, Jonathan Stafford (Partner, Manchester) and Greg Carty-Hornsby (Partner, Manchester), attended the first-ever full hearing on the merits before the UPC Court of Appeal in Luxembourg (regarding EP825).
+Earlier this month, UPC specialist, Greg Carty-Hornsby (Partner, Manchester), attended the first-ever full hearing on the merits before the UPC Court of Appeal in Luxembourg (regarding EP825).

 We wrote about the first instance hearing in our earlier article here, which was itself the first full hearing on the merits at the UPC's Paris Central Division.
 This complex appeal case in the prosthetic heart valve space involved two co-pending revocation actions alongside an infringement action, with oral submissions spanning two days.
 Jonathan and Greg worked in close collaboration with legal teams from Hogan Lovells and Gide x Regimbeau to prepare the case, with Jonathan playing a central role in the oral advocacy at the hearing.